-- 6.4 The appeal panel must ensure that appeals are heard in private and allow: - a) the local authority and the governing body to make written representations; and - b) a representative of the local authority and a governor nominated by the governing body to appear and make oral representations.
+- 6.4 The appeal panel must ensure that in person and remote appeals are heard in private and allow: - a) the local authority and the governing body to make written representations; and

+27 Paragraph 6.1 does not apply where a local authority decides to admit a looked after child who has been permanently excluded twice to a community or voluntary controlled school.
+In such circumstances, the governing body of the school may, within the period of seven days beginning with the day on which they are notified of the decision, refer the matter to the Schools Adjudicator (see section 95A of the School Standards and Framework Act 1998).
+For the definition of "looked after child", see section 22(1) of the Children Act 1989.
-6.5 In considering the appeal, the panel must consider:

-- a) the reasons for the local authority's decision to admit the child; and - b) any reasons put forward by the governing body as to why it does not want to admit the child.

-6.6 Panels must ensure that appeals are decided by a simple majority of votes cast.
+- b) a representative of the local authority and a governor nominated by the governing body to appear and make oral representations. - 6.5 In considering the appeal, the panel must consider: - a) the reasons for the local authority's decision to admit the child; and - b) any reasons put forward by the governing body as to why it does not want to admit the child. - 6.6 Panels must ensure that appeals are decided by a simple majority of votes cast.
 Where the votes are equally divided the panel chair has a second or casting vote.
-The decision reached is binding and the school and local authority must comply with it.

-6.7 The clerk must communicate in writing the decision of an appeal panel, and the reasons for it, to the local authority, governing body and parents concerned, by the end of the second school day after the conclusion of the appeal hearing.
-The decision may also be confirmed to the parents by telephone before then.

-6.8 Where a child has been permanently excluded from two or more schools (and the most recent exclusion occurred within the past two years), Section 95 of the School Standards and Framework Act 1998 provides that arrangements do not have to be made for the parent (or, in the case of sixth form education, the child) to appeal against a decision to refuse admission.

-6.9 Where a local authority wishes an Academy to admit a particular child against the wishes of the Academy the case should be referred to the Secretary of State, who has the power to direct admission.
+The decision reached is binding and the school and local authority must comply with it. - 6.7 The clerk must communicate in writing the decision of an appeal panel, and the reasons for it, to the local authority, governing body and parents concerned, by the end of the second school day after the conclusion of the appeal hearing.
+The decision may also be confirmed to the parents by telephone before then. - 6.8 Where a child has been permanently excluded from two or more schools (and the most recent exclusion occurred within the past two years), section 95 of the School Standards and Framework Act 1998 provides that arrangements do not have to be made for the parent (or, in the case of sixth form education, the child) to appeal against a decision to refuse admission. - 6.9 Where a local authority wishes an Academy to admit a particular child against the wishes of the Academy the case should be referred to the Secretary of State, who has the power to direct admission.

-Appendix 1

-Relevant Legislation
+Appendix 1: Relevant Legislation